Review:

 Pros

-- Can often be prevented by managing underlying health conditions
+- Can be prevented with proper monitoring and management of underlying conditions

 Cons